Back to blog

 That architecture keeps the ledger narrow.
 For example, a consent workflow might store the consent version, timestamp, issuer, subject reference, hash of the signed artifact, and revocation state.
 The signed artifact itself stays in encrypted storage controlled by the healthcare organization.
 A credentialing workflow might store an issuer proof and status event while detailed credential files remain in a secure provider management system.

 This is where custom software engineering matters.
 The ledger is rarely the hardest part.
 The difficult work is integrating existing systems, designing usable review screens, enforcing permissions, preparing audit exports, and making sure exceptions do not break the workflow.
-NextPage's custom software development work is the closest service fit for that architecture layer.

-Interoperability Reality: Blockchain Is Not a Shortcut
+Interoperability Reality: Blockchain Is Not A Shortcut

 Many healthcare blockchain ideas are really interoperability ideas.
 A patient record exchange problem may need identity matching, consent, FHIR APIs, data normalization, governance agreements, and participation in trusted exchange networks.
 A ledger can complement those pieces, but it does not automatically solve semantic interoperability, patient matching, or data quality.